oshd-slf/HS2SWE/README.md

 # HS2SWE

 Model for converting gap-free snow depth (HS) recordings to snow water equivalent (SWE) without additional inputs such as meteorological data.
-The model has been developed and tested using daily observations sofar and is implemented in the Matlab and Python programming languages.
+The model has been developed and tested using daily observations sofar and is implemented in the Matlab, Python and R programming languages.

 [![DOI](https://zenodo.org/badge/797108512.svg)](https://doi.org/10.5281/zenodo.14809810)

-The model is described in the publication:
+The HS2SWE model is described in the publication:

 Magnusson, J., B. Cluzet., L. Quéno, R. Mott, M. Oberrauch, G. Mazzotti, C. Marty, T. Jonas; 2025; Evaluating methods to estimate the water equivalent of new snow from daily snow depth recordings; Cold Regions Science and Technology, 233; 10.1016/j.coldregions.2025.104435.

+The Δsnow model is an alternative approach for converting snow depth recordings to snow water equivalent.
+Both HS2SWE and Δsnow are based on similar principles, yet performance may depend on factors such as climate and region.
+The Δsnow model is described in the publication:

+Winkler, M., H. Schellander, S. Gruber; 2021; Snow water equivalents exclusively from snow depths and their temporal changes: the Δsnow model; Hydrol.
+Earth Syst.
+Sci., 25, 1165–1187; 10.5194/hess-25-1165-2021.

+and is available as an R-package ([nixmass](https://cran.r-project.org/web/packages/nixmass/index.html)).

 ## Example for running the model in Matlab